Miguel Cabrera Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The left-hander last pitched on Thursday, June 1 against the Cincinnati Reds, when he tossed 3 2/3 innings, allowing one earned run while giving up five hits.
+- The righty last appeared on Tuesday against the Kansas City Royals, when he tossed 3 1/3 innings, allowing three earned runs while giving up seven hits.

+- In 22 games this season, the 27-year-old has put up a 3.69 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.